Cloudera-Boot-Camps/mars-june-2017/streaming/README.md

 HBase tables can be utilized for either unstructured data (Key-Value) or structured data (columnar).

-## Setting up Flume source to listen on TCP socket
+## Setting up Flume with TCP socket source and HBase sink

 ### Flume configuration with regex tokenization of columns
 ```